BeboFekry/I-Care-Smart-Doctor/README.md

 # I Care - Smart Doctor
-Graduation Project - Comprehensive Medical System
+Comprehensive Medical System - Easy Healthcare for Anyone Anytime!

 ![Logo Design](media/Picsart_23-10-20_06-03-49-430.png)

-Easy Healthcare for Anyone Anytime!
+(Graduation Project)

 ## OverView
 As a team leader i have distributed the tasks on the team members, i have decided to work with Agile methodology so i was making a meeting each one or two weeks with the team members to presenting the work done